AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call an elephant that doesn’t matter?
+What does a clock do when it's hungry?

-An irrelephant.
+It goes back four seconds!
 <!-- JOKE-END -->